Cardinals vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has collected 93 hits with 12 doubles, two triples, 37 home runs and 48 walks.
+- Alonso has recorded 93 hits with 12 doubles, two triples, 37 home runs and 49 walks.
 He has driven in 91 runs with four stolen bases.

 Alonso Recent Games